cid-harvard/vis-toolkit/README.md

 * **D3** version `3.4.10` (not tested with other versions, but no reason why not)
 * Enventually some `topojson.js`, `queue.js` dependencies for the geomap
-* Also relies on world shape files for maps -should be avoided
+* Also relies on world shape files for maps -should be avoided in the future

 ## Examples